How Heart Failure Affects Your Kidneys and How You Can Treat It

 Your vital organs are linked in ways that may not seem obvious at first glance.
 One example of this is the relationship between the heart and the kidneys, which work very closely together even though they are in separate areas of the body.
-We’re answering some the most-asked questions when it comes to understanding the relationship between these two important organs.

 What is the relationship between the heart and the kidneys?